frontenddogma/web-development-glossary/manuscript/d.md

 : → Domain Name Service
 : → Domain Name System

+DNS spoofing
+: A form of computer security hacking in which corrupt Domain Name System data is introduced into the DNS resolver’s cache, causing the name server to return an incorrect result record, e.g., an IP address.
+This results in traffic being diverted to the attacker’s computer (or any other computer).&nbsp;[†](#w-dns-spoofing)

 DocBook
 : A semantic markup language originally created for technical documentation.
 As a semantic language, DocBook documents do not describe what their contents “look like,” but rather the meaning of those contents.&nbsp;[†](#w-docbook) ℹ︎&nbsp;[docbook.org](https://docbook.org/)